tylert/packer-build/README.rst

 ============

 These Packer templates may be used to build fresh virtual machines.
-The provided preseed and kickstart files may also be used to build fresh real machines on bare metal as well.
+The provided preseed files may also be used to build fresh real machines on bare metal as well.

 Why does this exist?